kyhsa93/nestjs-rest-cqrs-example/README.md

 ## Getting started

-This is REST api made by node.js, nest, mysql with typescript.
+This is REST api made by node.js, nest, redis, mysql with typescript.

-So you have to get node.js environment, mysql for database, know typescript syntax.
+So you have to get node.js environment, redis for cache, mysql for database, know typescript syntax.

 ### Prerequisites